reivaxy/iotinator/README.md

 - Monitoring an aquarium parameters to alert when something's off (https://github.com/reivaxy/aquaMonitor)
 - You name it !

 (*) ok, not many are available at this time, it's a work in progress.
+Hopefully some people join, design and share their own!

 You read that far and want to know more ?
 Nice !